Vladimir Cavarnali: Magazine founder and wartime hiatus

 Cavarnali later served as chairman of the Crusade sections in southern Bessarabia, but quit the party on 10 September 1936, due to ideological disagreements with its new leadership.
 One of his last contributions for that group's paper was an homage to the left-wing intellectual Constantin Stere, whom Cavarnali described as a victim of a "poisonous, ruinous nationalism", and of attacks mounted by "the illiterate".
 That same month, Viața Basarabiei published an article of his in which he criticized the regional schisms within Romanian nationalism, detailing the "extremely painful" discovery he and other Bessarabians had made—namely, that intellectuals from the Old Kingdom viewed them as structurally different.
 By April 1937, Cavarnali had joined another far-right group, the Romanian Front, speaking at its public gathering in Chilia.
 He had by then returned to Viața Basarabiei with an article which chided young Romanian writers for being more interested in joining the cultural bureaucracy than they were in struggling for literary recognition.
 After this polemical stance and his Crusader episode, Cavarnali was viewed with contempt by the Iron Guard, whose Buna Vestire daily deplored the absence of any Guardist literary club in Bessarabia.
 The region, it alleged, had been abandoned: "Mr Pan Halippa and other such quadrupeds lead its literary destinies, with a certain Vladimir Cavarnali, the [homosexual] passion of P. Comarnescu, meddling in like a cretin."

+During this interval, Cavarnali's brother mysteriously died at Bolgrad, possibly by suicide or murder.
 In early 1937, another Bolgrad lyceum professor, Gheorghe Bujoreanu, was putting out the literary magazine Familia Noastră ("Our Family"), which showcased literary pieces by his students.
-Cavarnali took over as its editor later in 1937, continuing for some three years, and was also head of his own magazine, Moldavia, in 1939–1940.
+Vladimir Cavarnali took over as its editor later in 1937, continuing for some three years, and was also head of his own magazine, Moldavia, in 1939–1940.
 The latter project, for which he partnered with Ioan St. Botez, drew acclaim from the Bucharest journal Viața Românească, which noted the "extraordinary phenomenon" of a quality magazine appearing out of a "rusty, sad, filthy town" in the Bessarabian provinces.
 The same merit was highlighted in Pagini Literare by critic Romulus Demetrescu, who noted that Cavarnali was producing poetry and journalism in a town "beset by mosquitos, by a tormenting silence, by Oriental filth, by misery."
 Moldavia carried Cavarnali's own musings about the state of poetry upon the start of World War II, as well as his renditions of Czech folklore (picked out from Bedřich Smetana, and translated with help from Franz Studeni).
 Moldavia ran alongside and against Bugeacul, which was then managed by Dragomir Petrescu and was committed to Bessarabian regionalism.
 In late 1939, Petrescu allowed Nencev to use Bugeacul for an editorial polemic.
 Nencev claimed that Cavarnali and Moldavia had displayed "ignorance toward Bessarabian literature and Bessarabian writers".